Toe Surgery to Correct Hammertoe, Bunions, Fractures, and Other Conditions

 If you have developed any of the following conditions, you may be a candidate for toe surgery:

-- Hammertoe: If your toe joints bend abnormally, your toe will face downward, rather than outward.
+- If your toe joints bend abnormally, your toe will face downward, rather than outward.
 Eventually, this could lead to irritation and pain.
-Corns or callouses (or both) may also develop.
+Corns or calluses (or both) may also develop.

-- Pinched nerve: Pinched nerves usually occur between your third and fourth toes.
+- Pinched nerves usually occur between your third and fourth toes.
 As a result, you may experience cramping, numbness, or a tingling sensation in your foot.

-- Broken bone: Often, we can treat a broken toe simply by taping or immobilizing it.
+- Often, we can treat a broken toe simply by taping or immobilizing it.
 However, if the break is severe, you may require surgery.

 Although our doctors are world-class surgeons, they take a conservative approach and will never recommend surgery if it is unnecessary.
 Your physician will evaluate your symptoms and he may also take x-rays, computed tomography (CT) scans, or magnetic resonance imaging (MRI) scans of your foot.
 Then he can determine whether surgery or a different treatment is right for you.